 You might be asking yourself whether you have the right skills to be able to build your own shed.
 The answer is simple, really.
 If you can put together a flat-pack shed, then yes, you can.
 You’ll need a small selection of basic tools to make the job easier, but it’s very much the same principle.

 In this post, I’m going to show you the difference in cost between the two sheds I have constructed.
 (I say shed, but really, they are both small workshops.)
-Both are exactly the same size, but they differ in the construction of the base.
+Both are the same size, but they differ in the construction of the base.
 One is made from a solid patio-style slab base, while the other is made from a budget plinth-style wooden base.
 It will be up to you which style base to choose, but they both pretty much deliver the same outcome.

-Cost comparison (Updated Jan 2025)
+Cost comparison (Updated Jan 2026)

 Here is the total cost for a flat pack shed